 - 頼まれた仕事は終わりましたけど、部品が一個足りなかった。

-- I finished the service they asked me to do, but one piece was missing;
+- I finished the job I was asked for, but one part was missing;

 - 彼はあまり勉強しないけれども、成績がいい